seandenigris/XML-Parser/repository/XML-Parser.package/XMLConfiguration.class/README.md

 This class stores the shared settings and components for a parser.
+The configuration values are stored in separate inst vars instead of using a dictionary for speed.